cdaconta/ufc_fan/README.md

 ```
 ### POST /api/fighter-edit/<int:fighter_id>
 * General: Edit fighter to for division rank by id.
 Confirm id of fighter in your database for test
-* The endpoint does require authorization token.
+* The endpoint does require authorization token with permission - post:figher-edit.
     * Login with Admin credentials, then obtain JWT token at https://ufc-fan.herokuapp.com/api-key
     * In terminal, export ROLE_TOKEN=<jwt> with active Admin or Event Editor JWT before request.
 * Example: curl -d '{